HarmonicAttack: An Adaptive Cross-Domain Audio Watermark Removal: Design

+where $x_{\text{wm}}$ denotes the watermarked audio, $x_{\text{original}}$ is the original reference audio, and $x_{\text{unwm}}$ is the generator’s output after watermark removal.
+The hybrid formulation combines the robustness of the L1 term to outliers with the smoothness-inducing properties of the L2 term, whose contribution is controlled by $\gamma$.

+Unlike localization and disentanglement losses, which focus on where watermark signals reside and how they can be removed, the reconstruction loss operates at the signal level to ensure that the fundamental temporal structure of the audio is preserved.
+This provides a global constraint that prevents over-aggressive modifications, ensuring that watermark removal does not compromise perceptual quality or introduce audible artifacts.

-\newpar{Generator Adversarial Loss} If watermarks are partially removed but the resulting audio exhibits statistical artifacts or unnatural characteristics detectable by machine learning systems, classifiers may still flag these samples as ``unwatermarked'' or ``suspicious'' instead of ``clean'' (never watermarked), even without detecting the embedded watermark.
+\newpar{Generator Adversarial Loss} If watermarks are partially removed but the resulting audio exhibits statistical artifacts or unnatural characteristics detectable by machine learning systems, classifiers may still flag these samples as ``unwatermarked'' or ``suspicious'' instead of ``original'' (never watermarked), even without detecting the embedded watermark.
 This motivates the inclusion of a discriminator network that enforces distributional realism, thereby enabling a GAN-style adversarial training paradigm.

-The adversarial loss encourages the generator to produce audio that is statistically indistinguishable from natural, unprocessed audio in the learned feature space of the discriminator.
-This ensures that even when perfect reconstruction is not achieved by the watermark-removal generator, the unwatermarked audio exhibits the same statistical properties and naturalness as authentic clean audio, making it sound more natural acoustically so that human perceptual system is less likely to identify processing evidences:
+The adversarial loss encourages the generator to produce audio that is statistically similar to natural, unprocessed audio in the learned feature space of the discriminator.
+This ensures that even when perfect reconstruction is not achieved by the watermark-removal generator, the unwatermarked audio exhibits the same statistical properties and naturalness as authentic original audio, making it sound more natural to human listeners so that the human perceptual system is less likely to identify processing evidence:

-where $D(\cdot)$ represents the discriminator output, BCE denotes binary cross-entropy loss that trains the watermark-removal generator to produce samples that fool the discriminator into classifying them as clean audio.
-The discriminator D is trained to distinguish clean audio from unwatermarked audio, which we discuss in detail in section \ref{sec:disc_training}.
+where $D(\cdot)$ represents the discriminator output, BCE denotes binary cross-entropy loss that trains the watermark-removal generator to produce samples that fool the discriminator into classifying them as original audio. the discriminator \(D\) is trained to distinguish original audio from unwatermarked audio, which we discuss in detail in Section~\ref{subsec:disc}.
 This setup creates a competitive training objective where the generator should produce outputs that are indistinguishable from natural, unprocessed audio.